Fraud Blocker

 You have the right to refuse the breathalyzer test in SC, and, in most cases, you probably should refuse the breath test.

-If you do refuse the breath test, though, your license will immediately be suspended, you will have to enroll in the ADSAP program, and you may have to install an ignition interlock device on your vehicle before you can drive again.
+If you do refuse the breath test, though, your license is immediately suspended, you’re required to enroll in the ADSAP program, and you may have to install an ignition interlock device on your vehicle before you can drive again.

-If you take the test, and the result is .15% or greater, your license will still be suspended, you will have to enroll in the ADSAP program, and you may have to install an ignition interlock device on your vehicle before you can drive again.
+If you take the test and the result is .15% or greater, your license is also suspended, you’re required to enroll in the ADSAP program, and you may have to install an ignition interlock device on your vehicle before you can drive again.

 What now?